-(Control) Continues of Forms Field Description
+Field Description

-$^{^{10}}$ While RFC 5280, Section 4.2.1.12 notes that this extension will generally only appear within end-entity certificates, these Requirements make use of this extension to further protect relying parties by limiting the scope of CA Certificates, as implemented by a number of Application Software Suppliers.

-$^{^{\}rm 11}$ See Section 7.1.2.10.8 for further requirements, including regarding criticality of this extension.
+tbsCertificate

 version MUST be v3(2)

-serialNumber MUST be a non-sequential number greater than zero (0)
+serialNumber MUST be a non-sequential number greater than zero (0) and less than 2 159 containing at least 64 bits of output from a CSPRNG.

+signature See Section 7.1.3.2

+issuer MUST be byte-for-byte identical to the subject field of the Issuing CA. See Section 7.1.4.1

+validity

-and less than 2159 containing at least 64 bits of output from validity notBefore A value within 48 hours of the certificate signing operation.
+notBefore A value within 48 hours of the certificate signing operation.

 notAfter See Section 6.3.2

 subject See Section 7.1.2.7.1

 subjectPublicKeyInfo See Section 7.1.3.1

 issuerUniqueID MUST NOT be present

 subjectUniqueID MUST NOT be present

 extensions See Section 7.1.2.7.6

-signatureAlgorithm Encoded value MUST be byte-for-byte identical to the
+signatureAlgorithm Encoded value MUST be byte-for-byte identical to the tbsCertificate.signature.

+signature